Paul D. Wilke

 It was not always so, however.
-Before Charles de Gaulle became the symbol of universal French resistance to Nazi tyranny, he was a marginal exile totally dependent on his British hosts for material support.
+Before Charles de Gaulle became the symbol of universal French resistance to Nazi tyranny, he was a marginal exile dependent on his British hosts for material support.
 In contrast, Marshal Pétain briefly became the respected symbol of France after its defeat in 1940, though these were years stained by collaboration, national apathy, and a virulent antisemitism that sent tens of thousands of Jews to the death camps out east.
 However, at the time, he was seen as the only person with the credibility to guide France through its darkest days.
 But history was written by his victorious enemies.
-After the war, he became a symbol of national shame and disgrace, a reputation that endures to this day.
+After the war, he was France's symbol of national shame and disgrace, a reputation that endures to this day.

 How should we view Pétain in the context of his times?
 Was he the traitorous villain that history has turned him into?
 Or is the reality a bit more complicated than that?

 Those are the questions I'm going to look at here.

-How Vichy France and Marshal Pétain Were Seen in 1940
+How Vichy France and Marshal Pétain Seemed in 1940

-Roosevelt first offered the Ambassadorship for Vichy to retired General John Pershing, the man who had commanded U.S. forces in France during World War I. Pershing, who was friends with Marshal Pétain, declined the position because, at 80, his health and stamina were not up to such a job's demands.
-(Note: Pétain, who was 84 when he took power in 1940, would have been wise to do the same.)
+Roosevelt first offered the Ambassadorship for Vichy to retired General John Pershing, who had commanded U.S. forces in France during World War I. Pershing, who was friends with Marshal Pétain, declined the position because, at 80, his health and stamina were not up to such a job's demands.
+(Note: Pétain, 84 when he took power in 1940, would have been wise to do the same.)
 Retired Admiral William Daniel Leahy ended up getting the job and remained in Vichy until May of 1942.